Premature burial: Execution

 In old Swedish province laws ("landskapslagarna"), live burial ("kvick i jord", literally "live into earth"), could be stipulated for a variety of crimes, most notably theft of money or goods of more than one mark's value, though only for women; men were instead hanged.
 Men could be sentenced to be buried alive as a punishment for bestiality.

 In 1611, within Sunnerbo härad in Småland, Sweden, a man faced a death sentence from the Sunnerbo district court for committing bestiality with a horse.
 The court's archives indicate that the prescribed punishment was either burial alive or burning at the stake, along with the animal.
 However, the final outcome remains unknown, as the sentence required the King's approval and the relevant documents from that period are believed to be lost.

 In 1616, the 18-year old farmhand Tiufrid was sentenced by the governor in Jönköping, Sweden, Nils Stiernsköld, to be buried alive together with the cow with which he had committed bestiality.
 The execution was carried out in January 1616 at Kinnevalds häradsting (district court).
-The court records tell how Tiufrid was buried, together with the animal, inside a large stone mound: "Vilket och nu skedde, att förberörde Tiufrid samt kreaturet som han denna synd begått (med), bleve lagda uti ett stort rör tillhopa".
+The court records tell how Tiufrid was buried, together with the animal, inside a large stone mound.

 Within the Holy Roman Empire a variety of offenses, including rape, infanticide, and theft, could be punished with live burial.
 For example, the Schwabenspiegel, a law code from the 13th century, specified that the rape of a virgin should be punished by live burial (whereas the rapist of a non-virgin was to be beheaded).
 Female murderers of their own employers also risked being buried alive.
 In Augsburg in 1505, for example, a 12-year-old boy and a 13-year-old girl were found guilty of killing their master in conspiracy with the cook.
 The boy was beheaded, and the girl and the cook were buried alive beneath the gallows.
 The jurist Eduard Henke observed that in the Middle Ages, live burial of women guilty of infanticide was a "very frequent" punishment in city statutes and Landrechten.
 For example, he notes those in Hesse, Bohemia, and Tyrol.
 The Berlinisches Stadtbuch records that between 1412 and 1447, 10 women were buried alive there, and as late as 1583, the archbishop of Bremen promulgated (alongside the somewhat milder 1532 Constitutio Criminalis Carolina punishment of drowning) live burial as an alternate execution method for punishing mothers found guilty of infanticide.